Beloit Club Caddie Earns Full Ride to UW-Madison as Evans Scholar

 High school senior recognized for strong caddie record, academics, character and leadership

-Beloit, WI. - Beloit Club is proud to announce Josiah DuBois has been awarded the prestigious Evans Scholarship, a full tuition and housing scholarship for high-achieving golf caddies awarded by the Western Golf Association Evans Scholarship Foundation.
+Beloit, WI. - Beloit Club is proud to announce Josiah DuBois (pictured above on the far left) has been awarded the prestigious Evans Scholarship, a full tuition and housing scholarship for high-achieving golf caddies awarded by the Western Golf Association Evans Scholarship Foundation.
 DuBois will attend University of Wisconsin-Madison in the fall as Beloit Club’s first Evans Scholar, where he intends to study anthropology and sociology.

 A senior at Clinton High School, DuBois has been a member of the Beloit Club Caddie Program since 2017.
 He was one of one of 21 Wisconsin finalists considered at the digital selection meeting in mid-December.

 Recipients are recognized for their strong caddie record, excellence in academics, financial need, character and leadership.
 In addition to caddying at Beloit Club, Dubois is a member of the Beloit Junior Golf Association, National Honor Society, 4-H, DECA and Lighthouse Fellowship Church.
 He has participated in Clinton High School’s concert band, marching band, solo and ensemble, and golf, basketball and football teams, and carries a 3.51 overall GPA.